AWS S3 Storage

 - Enter a Name or Alias for this connection, in the 'Name/Alias' field, that is unique from other connectors

-- Enter a 'Target Schema Prefix', which will be the prefix for the schema at the target you will sync to
+- Enter a 'Target Schema Prefix', which will be the prefix for the schema at the target you will sync your data files into

 - Enter a 'Bucket' name, where your files are stored